Life As a Loan Counselor

 - Financial Aid Coordinator

-In the United States, there were 38,300 jobs for Loan Counselor in 2016.
+In 2016, there was an estimated number of 38,300 jobs in the United States for Loan Counselor.
 New jobs are being produced at a rate of 13.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Loan Counselor by 2026.
 There will be an estimated 3,800 positions for Loan Counselor per year.

 The states with the most job growth for Loan Counselor are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.